Suraj8394/sudoku-solver-cpp/README.md

 3 4 5 | 2 8 6 | 1 7 9

-#🛠 Algorithm Explanation
+#🛠 Algorithm Explanation:

 1) Check Validity: Ensure a number can be placed in a cell by checking row, column, and 3×3 subgrid.
 2) Recursive Backtracking: Try placing numbers (1-9) in an empty cell, recursively solving the board.
 3) Backtrack if Needed: If no valid number is found, backtrack and try another number.
 4) Repeat Until Solved: The algorithm continues until the Sudoku is completely filled.

-#🤝 Contributing
+#🤝 Contributing:

 Contributions are always welcome!
 If you have suggestions for improving the algorithm or adding new features, feel free to submit a pull request.

-#📩 Contact
+#📩 Contact:

 If you encounter any issues or have any questions, feel free to reach out:
 📧 Email: surajpratap469@gmail.com